zyhu-hu/ClimCorrector/tutorials/training_nn_bias_corrector.md

 ## 1. Install the Required Packages for Data Preprocessing

 Here are the steps to install the python virtual environment on Harvard Cannon cluster.
 The purpose of this virtual environment is for data preprocessing and data analysis.
-We'll have a separate training environment for deep learning.
+We'll have a separate training environment for deep learning on NCAR's Derecho machine.
+If you're only interested in training NN, feel free to directly jump to section about training a NN on Derecho.

 First, create a new virtual environment using mamba.
 The following command creates a new virtual environment named `climcorr`.
 Change the path after --prefix to your desired location. **Please change to your own path**.
 ```